 Building on the overarching compensation principles included in Swiss Re‘s Articles of Association, the compensation framework is captured within the Swiss Re Group Compensation Policy (the Compensation Policy).
 The Compensation Policy governs the compensation structure and processes across all functions and locations at Swiss Re and is reviewed regularly.

 The Compensation Committee has also approved an authority matrix that defines the limits to which each level of management can authorise compensation payments.
-Separate limits apply to each compensation element, thereby ensuring that all payments receive the appropriate level of approval.
 The Group CEO or the Compensation Committee, as applicable, approves all compensation that exceeds the pre-set limits.
-The Group CEO is not involved in decision making concerning his own compensation.
+The Group CEO is not involved in decision-making concerning his own compensation.